Team-Shrubbery/CodeFighter-Server/README.md

 ## Overview

-WSGI server with socketio functionality providing real-time bidirectional event-based communication to a multiplayer game.
+Gunicorn server with socketio functionality providing real-time bidirectional event-based communication to a multiplayer game.